 The retirement village also stands adjacent to the popular Old Bristolians Rugby Club and a short drive from the Victorian Gothic Revival estate of Tyntesfield, a Grade I* listed building with gardens and parkland.
 What was once a family home is now owned by the National Trust and popular with visitors throughout the year.

-Between the pretty village of Failand and the vibrant hub of Bristol lies picturesque Clifton.
-It’s home to Brunel’s famous Suspension Bridge and boasts everything from beautiful walks to an array of independent boutiques within the famous Clifton Arcade and is perfect for retirement living.
+Between the pretty village of Failand and the vibrant hub of Bristol lies another picturesque location called Clifton and home to Brunel’s famous Suspension Bridge.
+This village boasts everything from beautiful walks to an array of independent boutiques within the famous Clifton Arcade and is perfect for retirement living.

 A highlight of the events calendar is the annual International Balloon Fiesta, the largest in Europe.
 Every August, the city welcomes teams from the UK and the world who bring their hot air balloons to the site of Ashton Court and participate in mass ascents where as many as 100 balloons launch at a time.
 It is a truly fantastic spectacle and it is well worth getting to know the local hotspots to catch the best views as the balloons rise over the city.